jmelovich/carpool-coordinator/backend/README.md

 ## Using The Backend

-Once the conda environment is activated, run the ```run.py``` script to start the local server.
+Once the conda environment is activated, run the ```run.py``` script to start the local server. `python run.py` works for this purpose.

 For the sake of testing the backend, I have provided some CURL commands that demonstrate how to use it and what it expects.
+Try running these using Git Bash.

 Health Check: